Budapest might just be one of the best cities in Europe – it’s got history, impressive architecture, thermal baths, and a youthful atmosphere.

 4. District VIII / Józsefváros – Coolest Area to Stay in Budapest

-A few years ago, travellers would have avoided Budapest’s District VIII Józsefváros.
+A few years ago, travellers would have avoided Budapest’s Józsefváros.
 Rough and dangerous, it wasn’t considered a trip-worthy place.
-Today, thanks to an influx of stylish bars, trendy restaurants, and independent boutiques, Józsefváros has become one of the hottest neighbourhoods in the city.
+Today, thanks to an influx of stylish bars, trendy restaurants, and independent boutiques, Józsefváros has become one of the hottest neighborhoods in the city.

-Popular with students, Józsefváros is a lively and social neighbourhood.
-Here you’ll find a number of great ruin bars, casual eateries, hip shops, and stylish galleries.
+Popular with students, Józsefváros is a lively and social neighborhood.
+Here you’ll find several great ruin bars, casual eateries, hip shops, and stylish galleries.
 It’s come a long way, and despite its past is perfectly safe to visit.

 Eurostars Danube Budapest